What are your hours of operation? We are open daily Monday – Friday from 8:00am to 5:00pm. We are closed on the weekends and on specific holidays.

 Do I need an appointment to drop off my vehicle for repairs?
 An appointment is strongly recommended so we can be prepared in advance for your vehicle.
 We will schedule with you a convenient drop-off date once your estimate has been completed and/or reviewed.
 Examples of when an appointment is not necessary would be if you feel your vehicle is no longer safe to drive or if you are unable to drop off at another time.
 Please be advised that vehicles dropped off without an appointment may take longer to repair because of parts ordering, insurance company approval, and our current workload in the shop.

 Why don’t you fix older vehicles?
 We are a small shop.
 As vehicles age, the repair process can often be hindered by paint fade and peeling issues, lack of part availability, rust and corrosion concerns, wear and tear, and lower vehicle values can increase the likelihood of a total loss.
 These types of repairs can be difficult to warranty and can take longer to complete.
-For these reasons, we’ve chosen to only fix late model vehicles within 10 years of age.
+With our Tesla certification and high volume, Tesla vehicles are all we can accomdate.
 Thank you for understanding.

 Are you a Tesla Approved Body Shop?